-If the Printer Icon is not showing up on “Devices & Printer” screen, you won’t be able to access the Printer Settings and select the Printer for printing.
+If the Printer Icon is not showing up on “Devices & Printer” screen or on the Desktop, you won’t be able to access the Printer Settings and select the Printer for printing.

 Printer Icon Not Showing in Windows 11/10

-If the Printer Icon is missing or not showing up on the Desktop, it is likely that you may accidentally deleted the Printer Icon and this issue can be easily fixed by creating New Shortcut to the Printer.
+If the Printer icon is missing from Desktop, it is likely that you may accidentally deleted the Printer Icon and this issue can be easily fixed by creating New Shortcut to the Printer.

 1. Type Control Panel in the Search bar and click on Control Panel Desktop App in the search results.